cindyhfls/CommunityDetectionBrainNetworks/README.md

-# Community detection in Neuroimaging Data
+# Community Detection in Neuroimaging Data

 # Warning: there is a lot of unnecessary function from the legacy versions and external toolboxes which might have compatability issues/bugs.
 They will be deleted eventually so maybe only download the function that is relevant instead of everything.